 Remove the chicken from the buttermilk and coat in the flour mixture.

 When you place the chicken in the oil, the temp will drop.
-Increase the heat at this point.
-I went from 1/2 to 3/4 to maintain the temp in the 350 to 400 range.
+Increase the burner setting some at this point to maintain the temp in the 325°-375° range.

 Cook in batches about 3-4 minutes per side until golden brown and internal temp of 165°.
 These can cook very quickly if your oil temperature is high.
 If the oil is colder, the time increase, and they will start absorbing lots of oil.